Being healthier — and fitter — is one of the most common goals people have at the start of a new year.

 Answer this question: Why are you doing this?

-Is the benefit of being healthy worthier than the late night craving or the desire to stay in bed when the alarm is reminding you to get your morning workout?
+Is the value of good health greater than the allure of late-night cravings or the temptation to stay in bed when the alarm beckons for a morning workout?

 If you have a clear purpose, the goal will be more realistic and attainable.

-That alone makes it easier to withstand the challenges of the months ahead: the cravings, the laziness, and the lack of motivation.
+That alone makes it easier to withstand the challenges of the months ahead: the cravings, the bad habits, or the intermittent lack of motivation.

-Write your WHY on a sticky note or several.
-And place them on your fridge, your bathroom mirror, and your office.
-Remind yourself of the importance of adopting these Ayurvedic habits for this year.
+Capture your WHY on sticky notes and scatter them across your home and office.
+Let your fridge, bathroom mirror, and workspace serve as constant reminders of the significance of embracing Ayurvedic habits this year.

 What You Don’t Need